kdschmidt1/Sail_Instrument/Readme.md

 The calculation of laylines is based on the upwind and downwind vectors in the polar file, which contain a mapping of TWS to TWA for maximum VMG.
 As a result the laylines show the optimal TWA to travel upwind, but not the optimal TWA to get towards the waypoint.

 From the boatspeed matrix in the polar data, which is a mapping of TWS and TWA to boatspeed (STW), one can calculate the optimal TWA such that VMC is maximised, the optimal TWA that gets you fasted towards the waypoint.
 This plugin calculates this optimal TWA from the polar data and displays it as a blue line along with the laylines.

+These calculations require `numpy`, `scipy.optimize` and `scipy.interpolate` to be installed.